arungudelli/angularjswiki/content/en/material/menu/index.md

 The above menu list items are static.

-In most of the real world cases, we might need to create dynamic menus, where the menu list items may come from an API through ajax call or an observable.
+In most of the real world cases, we might need to create dynamic menus, where the menu list items may come from an API through ajax call or from an observable.

-For that purpose I have create a MatMenuListItem object which will be used to generate dynamic menu list items.
+For that purpose I have create a `MatMenuListItem` object which will be used to generate dynamic menu list items.

 ```
 export class MatMenuListItem {